-- At least 20 of the total credit hours must be in CS or CS Professional (CSP) courses, from the IIT CS department, at the 500-level or above.
+- At least 20 of the total credit hours must be in CS or CS Professional (CSP) courses, from the IIT CS department, at the 500-level.

 - For a general MCS or an MCS with a technical specialization, the remaining 10 credit hours may include CS or CSP courses (at the 400-level or above) and transfer credit for coursework from other IIT departments or for CS courses from other universities.

 - For an MCS with an application-area specialization, at least 24 of the 33 credit hours must be in CS or CSP, with at least 20 at the 500-level and the remaining 4 at the 400-level or above.
 Only the specialization courses can come from outside CS or CSP.

 - At most 6 of the total credit hours can come from "short", accelerated courses.